Best Bluetooth speakers

 There was a time when Bluetooth speakers were like jelly beans: They were cheap, they all looked the same, and they were invariably of dubious quality.
 Times have changed.
 Every major audio manufacturer has at least one model on the market today, and most have several.
 If you haven’t listened to a Bluetooth speaker lately, you’re in for a very pleasant surprise.

-But the industry’s progress doesn’t mean that every Bluetooth speaker justifies its price tag, no matter how inexpensive it might be.
+The industry’s progress doesn’t mean that every Bluetooth speaker justifies its price tag, no matter how inexpensive it might be.
 There’s still plenty of dreck floating around.
 Don’t worry, we’re here to help you steer clear of the junk and point you to the best speakers at the price range that fits your budget.
 To that end, we’ve picked the best Bluetooth speakers in four broad price ranges: budget, mid-range, high-end, and—yes, there are ultra-high-end Bluetooth speakers—price is no object.
+We also added an outdoor category to our coverage, with Soundcast’s VG7 the first to win our praise, with the Bose Soundlink Revolve+ taking the runner-up spot.

 Our reviews go into some depth, so we encourage you to follow the links to read them in their entirety.
 You’ll also find a guide to the most-important features you should look for in your next Bluetooth speaker, as well as links to the rest of our latest Bluetooth speaker reviews, at the bottom of the page.

-Note: This article was updated September 27, 2017 to add our review of the Anker SoundCore A3102, which is now our top recommendation in the budget category.